College Cricket Competition

 During Key Stage 3, all students follow the National Curriculum, which includes English, Mathematics, Science, Information and Communications Technology, Religious Education, History, Geography, French, Art and Design, Drama, Music, Design Technology, Food Technology, Physical Education (PE) and Personal, Social, Health and Citizenship Education (PSHCE).
 Literacy and numeracy skills are key to success and to develop these skills, students have lessons in English and Mathematics every day.

 At Key Stage 4, students study English, English Literature, Mathematics, Science, Information and Communications Technology and take part in Physical Education.
 There are a variety of options available and all students continue to follow a course in Religious Education, Citizenship and History.
 In addition, students are offered a range of vocational options, designed to be as open and flexible as possible to enable students to make choices to suit their aptitudes and interests, providing a solid base for further education and career prospects.

-As a member of The Rosedale Hewens Academy Trust, Hewens College is able to offer a broad curriculum package which responds to the diverse needs, interests and aspirations of all our learners.
+As a member of The Rosedale Hewens Academy Trust, Hewens College is able to offer a broad curriculum package at Post 16, which responds to the diverse needs, interests and aspirations of all our learners.

 We believe homework in all subjects is crucial to support learning and achievement.
-Coursework assignments are set for students on a regular basis to be undertaken at home so as to consolidate and extend the work completed in College; further developing key skills such as independent working, so vital to academic success.
+Coursework assignments are set for students on a regular basis to be undertaken at home so as to consolidate and extend the work completed in college; further developing key skills such as independent working, so vital to academic success.